 - Improving lives.
 We strive to improve health and wellbeing and people’s experiences of the NHS

 - Everyone counts.
-We maximise our resources for the benefit of the whole community and make sure nobody is excluded, discriminated against or left behind.
+We maximise our resources for the benefit of the whole community and make sure nobody is excluded, discriminated against, or left behind

-Everyone from doctors to porters are expected to uphold these values so you need to be confident that you can make that commitment.
+Everyone from Doctors to Porters are expected to uphold these values, so you need to be confident that you can make that commitment.

 As you progress through your career, you will get the opportunity to specialise.
 You will take on additional training so you can work with and support a specific group or demographic.
 These include:

-- Working with children
+Working with Children

-- Working with prisons and ex-offenders
+Working with Prisons and Ex-Offenders

-As your career progresses you can also move towards becoming a nurse leader or nurse educator.
+As your career progresses you can also move towards becoming a Nurse Leader or Nurse Educator.
 Either leading teams of mental health nurses or training the next generation.
 Both are rewarding roles in their own way.

-Start your Studies
+Start Your Studies

-Whichever direction you see your career progressing, the first step is getting the qualifications you need to make it on to your mental health nursing degree.
+Whichever direction you see your career progressing, the first step is getting the qualifications you need to make it onto your mental health nursing degree.

+If you want to find out how to become a Mental Health Nurse, view our nursing course page in more detail.
 To learn more about Access to HE courses and distance learning, check out our blog.